DefaDanuarta/DefaDanuarta/README.md

 # Hi There, Welcome 👋🏻🤠
 This is my project repository.
 This space contains a collection of my data, machine learning, and web development projects.
 Each project represents different skills I have explored, ranging from statistical analysis to machine learning modeling and frontend development.

-# 🚀 Projects & Tech Stack
+## 🚀 ML & Data Science
-Below is a list of active and completed projects, along with the technologies used in each of them.
+Below is a list of active and completed projects about Machine Learning or Data related project, along with the technologies used in each of them.

 <table width="100%">
   <thead>